Previous tools: Microsoft Excel

 THE SOLUTION

-When considering options for improving their resource management, Sabre put a strong focus on tools that were cloud-based, real-time, and easily shareable.
-On top of wanting to improve collaborative efforts, Sabre also put a focus on tools that would provide insight into their workforce utilization rates and help to better navigate their way through an unpredictable time in the construction market.
+When considering options for improving their resource management, Sabre strongly focused on cloud-based, real-time, and easily shareable tools.
+On top of wanting to improve collaborative efforts, Sabre also focused on tools that would provide insight into their workforce utilization rates and help them better navigate an unpredictable time in the construction market.

-These areas of focus ultimately led Sabre to Bridgit Bench, a construction resource management tool built specifically to handle the ever-changing construction industry.
-Reimers also noted how the tool has made their resource planning more predictive, “The forecasting dashboard improvements provides the true utilization rate – we can look months out and see where the holes are.
-It also allows us to track time off and plan to effectively backfill those resources when needed.
+These focus areas ultimately led Sabre to Bridgit Bench, a construction resource management tool built specifically for the ever-changing construction industry.
+Reimers also noted how the tool has made resource planning more predictive, “The forecasting dashboard improvements provide the true utilization rate – we can look months out and see where the holes are.
+It also allows us to track time off and plan to backfill those resources when needed effectively.
 It’s been a really helpful tool.”

-“The dashboards and the real-time views are where I find a lot of value.
+“The dashboards and the real-time views are where I find much value.
 Specifically, the true utilization rate and the ability to shift that timescale over to see who needs work in November or who needs work in December.
-That is the most useful because it’s a quick snapshot and lets me know where I need to drill up.”
+That is the most useful because it’s a quick snapshot and lets me know where to drill up.”

 Todd Reimers, Co-founder and Chief Business Development Officer at Sabre Commercial

-Bridgit Bench is also helping Sabre involve their larger team when it comes to estimating and project bidding.
-“With estimating, as we’re getting projects my team is looking at bidding, and Bridgit Bench allows them to see who’s available in what timeframe.
+Bridgit Bench is also helping Sabre involve their larger team in estimating and project bidding.
+“With estimating, as we’re getting projects, my team is looking at bidding, and Bridgit Bench allows them to see who’s available in what timeframe.
 It’s fitting pieces together like a jigsaw puzzle,” explains Reimers.
 “It’s a great way to say ‘there is a project that’s coming up – here are the people that are available in that timeframe’ and identifying which of those personnel are a good fit for that type of work.”

 Want to drive operational efficiency?

 Sabre is also using Bridgit Bench to house their resource planning meetings.
 They’ve created a system where they go through each project with their project managers and engineers to update how the projects are tracking and if there have been any change orders for time extension.
-All of those pieces of data help Sabre to determine if they’re delivering projects on time and on budget.
-If they are falling short of that goal, it helps determine how they can push these projects to completion more rapidly.
+All of those data pieces help Saber determine if they’re delivering projects on time and on budget.
+If they are falling short of that goal, it helps determine how they can rapidly push these projects to completion.

 “Being able to look out weeks and months ahead helps us plan to go search for the appropriate work, or as we get requests to bid projects that come in, to match with resources and go after them aggressively to match our team’s skill set and availability.
 That is invaluable.
 That’s what keeps us driving forward through these uncertain times.”